UBC-DSCI/rudaux2/README.md

 ## Description

-Code to create a `course` object (which needs a Canvas host name and a Canvas course ID).
+Code to create a `course` object (which needs a Canvas host name, a Canvas course ID and a Canvas authentication token from an environment variable).
 Methods to get and send data from that course.
 Current methods include:

-- `course.get_student_ids` - Read Canvas authentication token from an environment variable, takes a Canvas host name (includes https://) and the Canvas course id and returns a list of the student id's of all students currently enrolled in the course.
+- `course.get_student_ids` - Takes a course object and returns a list of the student id's of all students currently enrolled in the course.

-- `course.get_assignments` - Reads a Canvas authentication token from an environment variable, takes a Canvas host name (includes https://) and the Canvas course id and returns a Pandas data frame with all existing assignments and their attributes/data.
+- `course.get_assignments` - Takes a course object and returns a Pandas data frame with all existing assignments and their attributes/data.

-- `course.get_assignment_due_date` - Takes the name of a Canvas assignment and returns the due date.
+- `course.get_assignment_due_date` - Takes a course object and the name of a Canvas assignment and returns the due date.

+- `course.get_assignment_id` - Takes a course object and the name of a Canvas assignment and returns the ID.

+- `course.post_grades` - Takes a course object, an assignment name, and a data frame with columns named 'student_id' & 'score' (assignment grade) and posts them to Canvas.